xenobiasoft/depenmock/README.md

 ## Sample Project

-There is a sample project, DeskBooker.Core, that has example unit tests for NUnit and XUnit.
+Explore the sample project, DeskBooker.Core, which includes example unit tests for both NUnit and XUnit to help you get started with DepenMock.